-Due to logistical reasons, in some countries it is impossible to conduct Cadaver WS.
-This means ESRA will only be able to host cadaver workshops in selected countries, to ensure our high standards are maintained.
-Part II applicants who have passed EDRA Part I outside Europe will be allowed to count the cadaver WS and / or the ESRA workshop taken during the ESRA Annual Meeting as one of their required workshops.
-EDRA Part II examinations will take place for all candidates prior to the congress, but in order for these candidates to receive the EDRA diploma, workshop registration and attendance is required and the certificate must be sent to the EDRA Secretary for verification.
+For logistical reasons it is impossible to conduct cadaver workshops in some countries.
+As a result, and in order to maintain ESRA's high standards, ESRA can only host cadaver workshops in selected counties.
+Part II applicants who have passed EDRA Part I outside of Europe will be allowed to count the cadaver WS and/or the ESRA workshop taken during the same ESRA annual meeting as the part II exam as one of their required workshops.
+Even though the EDRA part II examinations take place prior to the congress, any outstanding workshops remain essential components of the EDRA curriculum and must be undertaken in order to fulfil the EDRA diploma criteria.
+Certificates must be sent to the EDRA secretary for verification after the congress.